Hypernova-Oy/koha-plugin-swedbank-pay/README.md

 * Add Koha Instance Name.
 It MUST be unique among multiple Koha installations using the same Swedbank Pay account.
   It will also be visible on receipts, prefixing the receipt number.
 * Add terms of service URL (e.g. https://your_library/payments_terms_of_service.pdf)

+# Logging

+This plugin will log evenets to `plack-opac-error.log` and `api-error.log`.

+By enabling system preference `FinesLog`, this plugin logs payment events to Koha's action logs under `FINES` module.